MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

  > Stop the `dotnet watch` with `Ctl + C` or `Ctl + D`

+ (wait for stickies)

-## Write a command line tool
+## Build a command line tool

 Ok we are cooking with gas!
 Let's build a CLI.
-We are going to use a package called Argu that will help us quickly write a command line parser.
+We are going to use a package called `Argu` that will help us quickly write a command line parser.

 ### Add a package reference to Argu